 The thesis or project must be completed in two semesters or in a semester and summer.
 Thesis students register for a total of 6 credits and project students register for a total of 3-6 credits of INFO-H 695 Thesis/Project in Applied Data Science.
 Students are required to prepare and defend a research proposal with a timeline of deliverables in addition to the thesis or project.

-Applied Data Science with Sports Analytics Specialization
+Applied Data Science with Sports Analytics Specialization Master of Science in Applied Data Science with

 Master of Science in Applied Data Science with a specialization in Sports Analytics